geogaddialex/poolLeague/README.md

 Login not case sensitive / signup
 User page no such user if id is invalid
 Comment autofocus and enter to submit
-Add old season data (Season 1 done: minus Lance and Josh) - Min games is wrong Friendly league that never resets
+Add old season data (Lance and Missing games)
+Friendly league that never resets
-Tick box on all time to include friendlies
+Option on All Time to include friendlies
+Sort by name in addGame dropdown
+Filter recent games

 Other:

 Mobile tabs solution
 Gambling currency (Place a bet, next time that matchup happens check if bet won)( Odds are All-Time difference in TNSR between players)
-Scroll through old games (maybe pagination)
+Scroll through old games (pagination or 'load more' button) Emoji support
-Emoji support
 Implement Elo
-Run the numbers doesn't work if season is empty
 New rule suggestions and votes (show who voted but not for what) Remove / Edit comment or game (that you added)
 FAQ / Rules list